DmitriStark/Secure-Server-Messaging/README.md

 - `POST /api/auth/logout`: Logout (blacklists token)

 ### Messages

+- `GET /api/messages/all-messages`: Get all messages for the authenticated user
+  - Returns: All encrypted messages available to the user

 - `GET /api/messages/poll`: Long-polling endpoint for receiving messages
   - Returns: New messages as they arrive